-Pixar, after all, pioneered not only a new kind of 3D animation, it also set the standard for the emotional journey a great animated movie should be.
+Pixar not only pioneered a new kind of 3D animation, it also set the standard for the emotional journey great animated movies should be.
 The once independent studio is now owned by Disney, and if there’s one thing we know about Disney, it’s that it likes to stick with what works.
 (Pirates of the Carribean 5, anyone?)

 So it’s little surprise that Pixar’s upcoming release schedule is full of sequels to already loved franchises.
 But don’t worry, Pixar fans, especially those of you who lament an era when Pixar was debuting stunningly original stories every other year.
 There is still one original title in the announced lineup, and years of quality from the studio make us optimistic that the sequels will still have that Pixar magic, even if they’re retreading familiar ground.

 But on Oct.
-26, Entertainment Weekly reported that The Incredibles 2 was moving up in Pixar’s lineup, while Toy Story 4 is getting bumped back a year.
-Director Brad Bird was the secret sauce behind both Ratatouille and the original Incredibles, both roundly praised as some of Pixar’s best work.
+26, 2016, Entertainment Weekly reported that The Incredibles 2 was moving up in Pixar’s lineup, while Toy Story 4 got bumped back a year.
+Director Brad Bird was the secret sauce behind Ratatouille and the original Incredibles, both of which have been roundly praised as some of Pixar’s best work.

-Toy Story 4: June 21, 2019Pixar chief creative officer John Lasseter is back in the director’s chair for the next installment of Toy Story.
-The franchise has set an absurdly high bar for itself, with both the original and Toy Story 2 sitting at a perfect 100 percent fresh Rotten Tomatoes rating and Toy Story 3 just a point behind at 99 percent.
-It can’t be overstated just how rare it is for a franchise to hit it out of the park at three consecutive at bats.
+The Toy Story franchise—Pixar’s flagship property—has set an absurdly high bar for itself, with both the original and Toy Story 2 sitting at a perfect 100 percent fresh Rotten Tomatoes rating and Toy Story 3 just a point behind at 99 percent.
+It can’t be overstated just how rare it is for a franchise to hit it out of the park with three consecutive at bats.
 It’s just not done.

 While it felt like Toy Story 3 brought the series to a satisfying close in 2010, you can never have too much of a good thing, right?
 (Don’t answer that.)
 This installment will pick up where the last film left off, with Buzz, Woody, and the gang in the care of the little girl Bonnie, who got the toys as hand-me-downs from the college-bound Andy.
 It’s said to be a romantic comedy, with a plot surrounding Woody and Bo Peep.

-The above movies are the only ones announced by Pixar, but the studio does have dates locked in for two yet unrevealed projects on March 13, 2020, and June 19, 2020.
-Pixar President Jim Morris has confirmed that both will be original concepts, not sequels.
+The above movies are the only ones with official names and release dates, but the studio does have dates locked in for three as-yet unrevealed projects on March 6, 2020, June 19, 2020, March 18, 2022, and June 17, 2022.
+Pixar President Jim Morris has confirmed that at least two of them will be original concepts, not sequels.